 Okay, so when you’re in that HIIT class, you might not be burning much fat.
-But after is a totally different story: “A HIIT workout can elevate EPOC (excess post-exercise oxygen consumption) to a level which can allow you to burn fat for up to 24 hours afterward, even longer in some cases,” explains Sophie Everard, Another Space HIIT instructor.
-This will depend on ensuring you reach the anaerobic threshold (around 85% of your maximal heart rate) during your session.
+But after is a totally different story: “A HIIT workout can elevate EPOC (excess post-exercise oxygen consumption) to a level which can allow you to burn fat for up to 24 hours afterward, even longer in some cases,” claims Sophie Everard, Another Space HIIT instructor.
+This may depend on ensuring you reach the anaerobic threshold (around 85% of your maximal heart rate) during your session.